octopus-network/ibc/spec/client/ics-010-grandpa-client/README.md

 ### Validator set

-The validator set of a GRANDPA client consists of the set id, a merkle root of validator addresses and the number of validator in the set.
+The validator set verified by a GRANDPA client consists of the set id, a merkle root of validator addresses and the number of validator in the set.

 ```typescript
 interface ValidatorSet {